RigobertoObregon/RigobertoObregon/README.md

 - 👋 Hi, I’m @RigobertoObregon
-- 👀 I’m interested in Data Science techniques, databases, data warehouses, business intelligence.
+- 👀 I’m interested in Databases, data warehouses, business intelligence, and data science.
 - 🌱 I’m currently learning Python.
 (10/2022)
-- 💞️ I’m looking to collaborate on companies wich enjoy teamwork, learning, sharing knowledge, life with a porpouse.
+- 💞️ I’m looking to collaborate on companies by enjoying teamwork, learning, sharing knowledge, and making life with a porpouse.
 - 📫 How to reach me: rigos1983@gmail.com

 <!---